Research and Prototyping Study of an LLM-Based Chatbot for Electromagnetic Simulations: Conclusion and outlook

 \subsection{Conclusion}

 This work has investigated an LLM-based chatbot for electromagnetic simulations as a minimum viable setup within the context of AI-assisted code generations and executions for numerical experiments.

-More precisely, we have presented a workflow that is composed by open source FE tools (Gmsh and GetDP) and a large language model (Google Gemini 2.0 Flash) embedded within a common Python-based interface (cf. Section~\ref{sec:workflow}).
+More precisely, we have presented a workflow that is composed by open source FE tools (Gmsh and GetDP) and a large language model (Google Gemini-2.0-Flash) embedded within a common Python-based interface (cf. Section~\ref{sec:workflow}).
 The basic AI workflow presented in Section~\ref{subsec:inf_pyt_code_gen_list_coord_tuples} infers Python code to generate a list of coordinate tuples.
 However, architectural extensions also enabled the inference of domain-specific language code, with and without meaningful examples in the system prompt (see Sections~\ref{subsec:inf_dsl_code_w_examples} and \ref{subsec:inferring_dsl_excluding_examples}), and the inference of a textual summary of the AI workflow’s output (see Section~\ref{subsec:textual_summary}).
-Finally, we have examined the semantic and syntactic sources of potential failure within the AI workflow (see Section~\ref{subsec:syntax_and_semantics}).
+Finally, we have examined the semantic and syntactic sources of potential failure within the AI workflow (see Section~\ref{subsec:syntax_and_semantics}) and quantified these by introducing an evaluation methodology in Section~\ref{sec:evaluation}.

 One key insight is that the provided setup can already enable a useful level of automation of a numerical simulation workflow which can significantly reduce the time required to generate a well-posed numerical simulation model.
 Mind that this time-to-experimentation is a critical metric and lowering it facilitates the accelerated exploration of, for instance, various physical scenarios and corresponding numerical simulation model configurations.